wotbrew/cinq/README.md

 #### `update`

-Update takes a query that identifies the rows you want to change (always the first binding), an an expr for each new value.
+Update takes a query that identifies the rows you want to replace (always the first binding), and an expr that returns the new value.

 Returns the number of affected rows.